shepherdp/SAFyR_dev/README.md

     int a = "a string" ; a throws an error because the string value will not automatically cast to int int a = 5.75       ; a is an integer with the value 5 due to truncation

+A variable initialization preceded by the `global` keyword are added to the interpreter's list of global variables, and thus are available from within any scope in the program.

+    global a = 12      ; the value of a can be accessed from all scopes

 ### Operators
 SAFyR provides all the typical operators for a programming language (+, -, *, /, %, and ^ for exponentiation, as well as the same operators followed by '=') as well as a few others.
 The '@' operator is used for element access (equivalent to the `[idx]` in `mylist[idx]`), and can be used on any data type.
 Lists and strings also have access to the 'sliceleft' and 'sliceright' (`</` and `/>`)operators, which allow you to grab the leftmost or rightmost portions of the value.
 Lists and strings also have specific behaviors relative to many of the basic operators.